/screen - Check AML compliance

 "addresses"

-: A single address (string) or multiple addresses (array of strings)."chains"
+: A single address (string) or multiple addresses (array of strings).

 : The blockchain chain ID relevant to each address.
-You can see them here, where we listed them before.
+You can , where we listed them before.
 They are standard identification for each chain.

 The response contains a boolean field named "isRisky"